 Lynchburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Lynchburg is a somewhat ethnically-diverse town.
 The people who call Lynchburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lynchburg residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Lynchburg include Scots-Irish, English, Scottish, and German.
+Important ancestries of people in Lynchburg include Irish, German, English, Scottish, and French.

 The most common language spoken in Lynchburg is English.
-Other important languages spoken here include French and African languages.
+Other important languages spoken here include French and Italian.